 There can be a great many reasons for wanting to leave any type of apprenticeship, just like with any other type of education or employment.
 Whether you are facing personal problems, feel the course isn’t as it was advertised or do not feel comfortable within your job role, we have compiled some information to provide some guidance relating to leaving an apprenticeship.

-First and foremost, you are free to leave an apprenticeship at whatever stage necessary, should you feel the need to do so.
+First and foremost, you can quit an apprenticeship at whatever stage necessary, should you feel the need to do so.
 Essentially it is the same as if you were in a regular job; your contract will state the period of notice you must give your employer if you want to leave.

 However, it is important to acknowledge that if you leave your apprenticeship before completion, you will not gain a qualification despite possibly completing a substantial amount of work.
 This is something you should consider very carefully when making your decision.
 Is that amount of work something that you feel able to walk away from without benefiting from it?

 Just like there are numerous reasons for starting an apprenticeship, there may be many reasons why apprentices decide to terminate their apprenticeship before completion.
 This will be utterly dependent on the individual, but may relate to one or more of the following:

 Dissatisfaction With the Content of the Apprenticeship